 1. Admire the Ellsworth Rock Garden.

 The self-taught artist who created this rock garden used natural elements of the northern Minnesota landscape as his landscape medium.
-The Ellsworth Rock Garden comprises 62 terraces of flower beds filled with 13,000 lilies and other flower varieties.
-Incredible, isn’t it?
+The Ellsworth Rock Garden comprises 62 terraces of flower beds filled with 13,000 lilies and other varieties.
+Incredible.

-What’s more amazing is the artworks are done by a man for 20 years since the 1940s.
+What’s more amazing is a man has done the artwork for 20 years since the 1940s.
 The US National Park Service then took over to restore this beautiful rock garden to its former glory.

 This incredible rock garden is indeed a representation of a man’s determination and hard work.
 The Ellsworth Rock Garden is located in Lake Kabetogama and is accessible by boat from the Lake Kabetogama Visitor Center.